stijn-dejongh/lovecraft_public_domain/raw_converts/cb.md

 as he knew the creature was Yukth, supreme lord of science.

-  But Campbell gave no heed, for he had made his desperate plan, a plan so alien to the ways of Yekub that it was beyond Yukth&rsquo;s comprehension and caught him wholly unprepared.
+  But Campbell gave no heed, for he had made his desperate plan, a plan so alien to the ways of Yekub that it was beyond Yukth's comprehension and caught him wholly unprepared.
 Yukth, like Campbell, saw the sharp-pointed metal shard on a nearby table, but to Yukth it was only a scientific implement.
 He did not even know it could be used as a weapon.
-Campbell&rsquo;s earthly mind supplied the knowledge and the action that followed, driving Tothe&rsquo;s body into movements no man of Yekub had ever made before.
+Campbell's earthly mind supplied the knowledge and the action that followed, driving Tothe's body into movements no man of Yekub had ever made before.

   Campbell snatched the pointed shard and struck, ripping savagely upward.
 Yukth